 To this end NSWCCL attempts to influence public debate and government policy on a range of civil and human rights issues.
 We try to secure amendments to laws or changes in policy where civil liberties are not fully respected.

-We also listen to individual complaints and, through volunteer efforts, attempt to help members of the public with civil liberties problems.
-We prepare submissions to government, conduct court cases defending infringements of civil liberties, engage regularly in public debates, produce publications, and conduct many other activities.
+We prepare submissions to government, engage regularly in public debates, produce publications, hold events and conduct many other activities.

 NSWCCL is non-sectarian and non-party political.